monterail/guidelines/git.md

 ## Ugly [bugs](http://vladstudio.deviantart.com/art/A-bug-142782682)

-Bugs found on `dev` branch should be fixed it in the proper feature branch which introduced the bug.
+Bugs found on `dev` branch should be fixed in the proper feature branch which introduced the bug.

 Bugs found on `master` branch should be fixed in the `hotfix/bugid` branch: